 Committees are selected by the student and advisor, and committees must be approved by the Graduate Program Committee.
-The department's Dissertation Committee Form (available on the department's website) and the college's Graduate Student Supervisory Committee Appointment Form (available on both the department's and the college's websites) must be submitted to the Graduate Program Committee via Laura Pierce in PCD 4114A.
-If proposed members include individuals outside the department who are not affiliated or courtesy faculty, their current CVs must accompany the forms.
+The department's Dissertation Committee Form (available on the department's website) and the college's Graduate Student Supervisory Committee Appointment Form (available on both the department's and the college's websites) must be submitted to the Graduate Program Committee via Laura Pierce.
+DocuSign is the official electronic signature approved by the University and is more time efficient.
 The College also requires that any non-USF faculty's CV accompany the forms as well.

-Changes to the Ph.D. committee must also be approved by the Graduate Program Committee.
+Changes to the Ph.D. committee must also be approved by the advisor and by the Graduate Program Committee.
 Both a departmental Changes to Committee form and a signed college Changes to Committee form are required.
-These forms are available on the department's and college's websites and should be submitted to Laura Pierce (PCD 4114A) for routing.
+These forms are available on the department's and college's websites and should be submitted to Laura Pierce for further routing.
 Students are required to justify changes.
 Typically, scheduling difficulties are not sufficient reasons for requesting such changes.

-Should the faculty status of any committee member change (e.g., through resignation from a faculty position at USF), the Graduate Program Committee must be notified in writing.
+Should the faculty status of any committee member change (e.g., through retirement or resignation from a faculty position at USF), the Graduate Program Committee must be notified in writing.
 It is possible that the committee will have to be reconstituted if it no longer meets the criteria set forth above.